 By default, the compiler does not generate a list file.
 Select any of the following options to generate a list file or an assembler file.
-The list file will be saved in the List directory, and its filename will consist of the source filename, plus the filename extension lst.
+The list file will be saved in the List directory, and its filename will consist of the source filename, plus the filename extension 1st.

-If you want to save the list file in another directory than the default directory for list files, use the Output Directories option in the General Options category; see Output, page 206, for additional information.
+If you want to save the list file in another directory than the default directory for list files, use the Output Directories option in the General Options category, see Output, page 212.